-Based on the protocol that you chose in the test configuration, Connection Monitor runs a series of checks for the source-destination pair.
-The checks run according to the test frequency that you chose.
+Depending on the protocol that you select in the test configuration, Connection Monitor runs a series of checks for the source-destination pair.
+The checks run according to the test frequency that you select.

 If you use HTTP, the service calculates the number of HTTP responses that returned a valid response code.
-Valid response codes can be set using PowerShell and CLI.
+You can set valid response codes by using PowerShell and the Azure CLI.
 The result determines the percentage of failed checks.
 To calculate RTT, the service measures the time between an HTTP call and the response.

 If you use TCP or ICMP, the service calculates the packet-loss percentage to determine the percentage of failed checks.
 To calculate RTT, the service measures the time taken to receive the acknowledgment (ACK) for the packets that were sent.
-If you enabled traceroute data for your network tests, you can see hop-by-hop loss and latency for your on-premises network.
+If you've enabled traceroute data for your network tests, you can view the hop-by-hop loss and latency for your on-premises network.

 States of a test

-- Fail – Actual values for the percentage of failed checks or RTT exceeded the specified thresholds.
-If no threshold is specified, then a test reaches the Fail state when the percentage of failed checks is 100.
+- Fail: Actual values for the percentage of failed checks or RTT exceeded the specified thresholds.
+If no threshold is specified, a test reaches the Fail state when the percentage of failed checks is 100.

-- If threshold is specified and Connection Monitor observes checks failed percent more than 80% of threshold, the test is marked as warning.
+- If a threshold is specified and Connection Monitor observes a checks-failed percentage that's more than 80 percent of the threshold, the test is marked as Warning.

 - In the absence of specified thresholds, Connection Monitor automatically assigns a threshold.
 When that threshold is exceeded, the test status changes to Warning.
-For round trip time in TCP or ICMP tests, the threshold is 750msec.
-For checks failed percent , the threshold is 10%.
+For round-trip time in TCP or ICMP tests, the threshold is 750 milliseconds (ms).
+For the checks-failed percentage, the threshold is 10 percent.

-- Indeterminate – No data in Log Analytics Workspace.
-Check metrics.
+- Indeterminate: No data in the Log Analytics workspace.
+Check the metrics.

-- Not Running – Disabled by disabling test group
+- Not Running: Disabled by disabling the test group.

 Data collection, analysis, and alerts